cortexproject/cortex/docs/configuration/config-file-reference.md

   # checked.
   [end: <int> | default = 0]

+# Limit that query time range should be within.
+If not set, it won't be checked.
+time_range_limit:
+  # Query time range should be above or equal to this value to match.
+If set to
+  # 0, it won't be checked.
+  [min: <int> | default = 0]

+  # Query time range should be below or equal to this value to match.
+If set to
+  # 0, it won't be checked.
+  [max: <int> | default = 0]

 # Limit that query step should be within.
 It will check subquery steps as well.
 # If not set, it won't be checked.
 query_step_limit: